Understanding Instalment Contracts in Queensland Property Transactions

 For sellers, the inadvertent creation of an instalment contract introduces a suite of statutory protections for the buyer.
 It is important to be aware of these protections as they restrict how a seller may deal with a buyer’s default of the contract.
 These protections include:

 • Restricted Termination Rights (Section 72 PLA): Unlike standard contracts, a seller cannot immediately terminate for a buyer's default under an instalment contract.
 The seller must provide the buyer with at least 30 days' written notice to remedy the breach before the seller may exercise a right of termination.
-The inability to immediately terminate an instalment contract will often have lasting delays from a seller who may be unable to enter into a subsequent contract even where it is abundantly clear the buyer will be unable to complete the contract.
+The inability to immediately terminate an instalment contract will often have lasting delays from a seller who may be unable to enter into a subsequent contract, even where it is abundantly clear the buyer will be unable to complete the contract.

 • Buyer's Right to Lodge a Caveat (Section 74 PLA): Under an instalment contract, the buyer gains an express statutory right to lodge a non-lapsing caveat over the property.
 This caveat prevents the registration of any other instrument affecting the title of the property until it is removed, potentially complicating any dealings with the land.

 • Buyer's Right to Demand Conveyance (Section 75 PLA): Perhaps most impactful, if the buyer has paid one-third or more of the purchase price (and is not in default), the buyer can demand by written notice that the seller transfer the legal title to them immediately.
-It is however a condition of the transfer that the seller be permitted to execute a mortgage over the property in favour of the seller for the remaining balance of the purchase price.
+It is however, a condition of the transfer that the seller be permitted to execute a mortgage over the property in favour of the seller for the remaining balance of the purchase price.
 This transforms the seller into a mortgagee and imputes the seller with all the associated risks and responsibilities as mortgagee of the property.

 • Deposit of Title Deeds (Section 76 PLA): A purchaser can also require the vendor to deposit a duly executed transfer document with a prescribed authority (such as a solicitor) to be held in trust until the time for performance of the contract arrives, the contract is discharged by performance or otherwise, or upon an order of the court.